Oracle ILOM Management Connection Options

 connections for host and management traffic.
 However, this

-approach could: (1) potentially decrease the connection
+approach might: (1) potentially decrease the connection

 performance to Oracle ILOM, and (2) potentially create security